ceos-org/stac-collection-and-granule-discovery-best-practices/best-practices.md

 | Empty result set | Not allowed  |  Not allowed |  Mandatory  | Not allowed  |  Not allowed |
 | Single page | Optional |  Not allowed |  Mandatory  | Not allowed  |  Optional |

+> **CEOS-STAC-REC-3297 - Exceptions [Recommendation]**<a name="BP-3297"></a>
+>
+> A CEOS STAC catalog search response in case of exception shall return the applicable HTTP status code and a JSON response with the following members:

+* "code" (string): mandatory.
+* "description" (string): optional.

+Although this is only explicitly defined as [exception response structure for the rel="search" endpoint](https://api.stacspec.org/v1.0.0/item-search/#tag/Item-Search/operation/getItemSearch), it is good practice to provide similar (JSON) response bodies at the other endpoints, including rel="items" and rel="data".

 ## 3.3 Metadata Best Practices